OnyekaEkesi/InternCareer/README.md

 ## Contributors

-*This project was solely carried out by Onyekachukwu Ekesi
+*This project was solely carried out by Onyekachukwu Ekesi <br>
 Disclaimer:

 The information presented in this repository is for informational purposes only and does not constitute endorsement of any specific policies or organizations.
 I strive to maintain data accuracy and factual representation but cannot guarantee the complete absence of errors or biases.